AmyTinson/the-gist-of-computer-science/README.md

-# The "Gist" of Computer Science

-## This is a small repository of information I found helpful along my journey to become the best engineer I can be. ✨
+# This is a small repository of information I found helpful along my journey to become the best engineer I can be. ✨

 ### Because I don't necessarily come from a computer science background, I became determined to try to fill the gaps where I can.
 This list will grow/evolve as I get more in depth into the topics that interest me, but should hopefully serve as a good starting point for those (like me) who feel lost on where to even begin with the whole, "computer sciencey" thing.